 Turn left off the Cook Highway just south of the Mossman town centre on to Johnstone Road and follow it for 2km to the Mossman Gorge Centre.
 Shuttle buses operate from here to the car park where the walk begins.
 There are toilets and picnic tables here.
-From the car park follow the lower track along the bank of the Mossman River or the elevated walkway to a suspension bridge that crosses adjoining Rex Creek.
+From the car park follow the elevated walkway to a suspension bridge that crosses adjoining Rex Creek.
 On the far side of the bridge the track splits – head left to complete a wonderful 2km circuit through the rainforest that includes a visit to the tranquil Wurrmbu Creek.
 After the circuit is complete cross the bridge and return to the car park.

 Start/Finish: Kulki day use area

 This is a steep and strenuous walk in thick rainforest and should not be attempted by inexperienced walkers.
 The reward is immersion in the wild Daintree jungle and views of the Cape Tribulation coast from the top on a clear day.
 Take plenty of water and start early to avoid walking in the heat of the day and to allow enough time to return in daylight.
 Park at the day use area just north of Cape Tribulation and walk another 150 metres up the road to where the track begins opposite a gravel pull-off area.
 The spot is marked by a small sign.
 The climb begins immediately through lowland rainforest and gets steeper after passing the 2km marker with tree roots covering the track in places, making for a tough scramble.
 After the 3km mark the track enters open forest for the last 500 metres to a lookout platform.
 Take care retuning via the same route.